 - 2000 Columbia Univ.
 Center for Environmental Research and Conservation, Undergraduate Summer Research Grant ($3,000)

-DR. KRISTIAN HARGADON '01, Elliott Associate Professor of Biology; Chair, Health Sciences Advisory Committee
+DR. KRISTIAN HARGADON '01, Elliott Associate Professor of Biology; Chair, Department of Biology

 My Lab is focused on understanding melanoma-associated immune suppression and factors that regulate the outgrowth and metastasis of melanoma to regional lymph nodes.
 In particular, my students and I are investigating the role of the Foxc2 gene in melanoma progression and how lymph node invasion by melanoma impacts the function of dendritic cells and T cells, immune cell populations required for anti-tumor immunity that are often suppressed by melanoma.
 Gaining insights into this suppression will suggest therapeutic strategies for preventing or reversing anti-tumor immune dysfunction and improving the quality of anti-tumor immune responses.